cloud-village/Defcon33-Cloud-Village-Labs-Misconfig-Matrix-Final/README.md

 ### Ritvik Arya
 Ritvik is an Application Security Engineer with expertise in securing cloud applications, threat modeling, and secure code reviews.
 He's also a bug bounty hunter and works on container security.
 Ritvik is a contributor to **Cloud Village** CTFs and enjoys building security challenges.

+#### Note
+Opinions expressed are solely our own and do not express the views or opinions of my employer.